FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-filter-cloud.md

 </ff-filter-cloud>
 ```

+### Setup
-Custom filter template can be used with some additional custom HTML:
+A custom filter template can be used with some additional custom HTML.
 ```html
 <ff-filter-cloud>
     <h4>The Filter Cloud</h4>